Endowment Fund Management: 5 Effective Accounting Tips

 Endowments are the result of a successful long-term strategic plan.
 Through major giving and capital campaigns, your organization has created a pool of endowed funds to create a consistent funding tool in perpetuity.

-From maintaining donor intent to tracking distributions and appreciation across funds, endowments have a lot of details to manage.
-With intuitive tracking and reporting tools designed to handle the intricacies of endowments, you can streamline your endowment management and improve transparency with your stakeholders.
+From maintaining donor intent to tracking distributions and investments across funds, endowments have a lot of details to manage.
+Here are five best practices to help you streamline your endowment management and improve transparency with your stakeholders.

 Endowments symbolize strength for an organization.
-They are intended to continue in perpetuity, with the organization using only a small fraction each year.
+They are intended to continue in perpetuity, with the organization using only a percentage of earnings each year.
 The donors contribute to the endowment with the idea that they are supporting your long-term mission.
 When those contributions aren’t managed correctly, you can lose the trust of your donors and put that long-term vision at risk.
+Regulations like UPMIFA also require clear tracking of your endowed funds.

 If your organization has an endowment or is looking to start one, here are some best practices for managing your endowment accounting.